Air Quality Information Updated 06/09/2023 10:00 a.m.

 CALL 911 for any situation that requires IMMEDIATE police, fire, or medical response to preserve life or property.
 From cellular phones call Cornell Police at 607-255-1111 or use a Blue Light or indoor emergency phone.

-Emergency Messages
+Emergency Notifications

 CornellALERT is the university’s emergency notification system and is used for situations involving an immediate threat to the safety of the community.
-Active CornellALERT messages appear in the right sidebar of this website or at the top of the page on mobile devices.

 If you receive a CornellALERT message you should promptly follow the directions given in the message and monitor emergency.cornell.edu for additional information.